noorulahamed/my-first-project/README.md

 - **Streaming Response**: Zero-wait time; text renders character-by-character as the AI thinks.
 - **Context Awareness**: The AI "remembers" previous messages in the conversation.
 - **Smart Formatting**: Markdown support for code blocks, tables, and lists.
+- **AI Memory**: Intelligent persistent memory that allows the AI to recall user preferences and past context across sessions.

 ### 💾 **Robust Data Architecture**
 - **Persistent History**: All conversations are stored in a PostgreSQL database.